Distributed Neural Representation for Reactive in situ Visualization: Conclusion

 \section{Conclusion}

-\qw{In this paper, we propose a novel technique called distributed neural representation for constructing implicit neural representation for distributed data.} We then present the implementation of this technique within the DIVA reactive programming system, which enables efficient temporal data caching.
-Finally, to enhance the applicability of our implementation, we integrate it into the Ascent infrastructure and showcase its ability to solve real-world problems.
-Our results indicate promising scalability and performance.
+In this work, we present a novel design for constructing an implicit neural representation of distributed volume data (DVNR) with three specific optimizations for \insitu visualization.
+We incorporate DVNR into the \diva reactive programming system and enable efficient temporal data caching for \diva.
+To demonstrate the enhancement, we also integrate it into the Ascent \insitu visualization and analysis infrastructure.
+Our comprehensive experimental study indicates that DVNR not only offers competitive compression quality but also excels in scalability and usability, making it a feasible solution for many \insitu visualization tasks.

-Our approach enables memory-efficient reactive programming, which takes an essential step towards realizing the full potential of reactive programming for adaptive in situ visualization and analysis.
-We anticipate that this work will inspire further research to advance the exascale evolution of data processing.
+Our design enables memory-efficient reactive programming, which takes an essential step towards realizing the full potential of reactive programming for adaptive \insitu visualization and analysis.
+We are optimistic that our contributions will inspire further research to advance the state-of-the-art \insitu data processing technology at extreme-scale.